rjorton/MinION-COVID19/README.md

 ### MinION nCoV COVID19 data processing commands for frankenstein/alpha - using guppy and ARTIC

 #### Guppy Base Calling
-Ideally everything would be done on the machine running MinKnow and the MinION (to avoid data transfers everywhere), but if the machine is incapable of basecalling quickly (i.e. it doesn't have a GPU or Linux) then the below is one way.
+Ideally everything would be done on the machine running MinKnow and the MinION (to avoid data transfers everywhere), but if the machine is incapable of basecalling quickly (i.e. it doesn't have a GPU and Linux) then the below is one way.

-Transfer the MinKnow fast5 data folder to frankenstein.cvr.gla.ac.uk for GPU based calling, e.g. scp or rysnc:
+Transfer the MinKnow fast5 data folder to frankenstein (the HPC cluster at the [Scottish Centre for Macromolecular Imaging](https://www.gla.ac.uk/researchinstitutes/iii/cvr/scmi/)) for GPU basecalling, e.g. scp or rysnc:

 ```
 rsync -e ssh -avr /path/to/fast5/folder username@frankenstein.cvr.gla.ac.uk:~/destination/folder/
 ```

-Login to frankenstein (the HPC cluster at the [Scottish Centre for Macromolecular Imaging](https://www.gla.ac.uk/researchinstitutes/iii/cvr/scmi/)) either from within campus or via the VPN:
+Login to frankenstein either from within campus or via the VPN:

 ```
 ssh username@frankenstein.cvr.gla.ac.uk